 • X-ray imaging

-• MRI (magnetic resonance imaging) scan
+• MRI (magnetic resonance imaging)

-• Myelogram (X-ray or CT using dye)
+• Myelogram (X-ray or CT with contrast dye)

 • Nerve conduction studies